-Harry Orwell is a world-weary private investigator who was forced to leave the Los Angeles Police Department after a bullet became lodged near his spine.
-Moving to San Diego, he lived on ...
-See full summary »
+Harry Orwell is a world-weary private investigator who was forced to leave the San Diego Police Department after a bullet became lodged near his spine.
+He lived on the beach, and, when not ...

 Marty McKee <email@example.com>

 9 of 9 people found this review helpful.